GormR/HW_for_AgOpenGPS/central_unit_2.0/driver_CH340B/README.md

-(1)  run [virtual COM port chip setup](CH340CFG.zip) and set values acc. to the pictures - take care to choose the correct COM ports for ESP32 ("-ESP"), Atmel/Nano ("-Atm") and external devices ("-Aux")
+(1)  run [virtual COM port chip setup](CH340CFG.zip) and set values acc. to the pictures - take care to choose the correct COM ports for ESP32 ("-ESP"), Atmel/Nano ("-Atm") and external devices ("-Aux").
+YOUR COM PORTS WILL BE DIFFERENT ON YOUR MACHINE TO WHAT IS SHOWN IN THE PICTURES!!

 ![pic](USB_ESP32_Central-Unit-2.x.PNG?raw=true)  ![pic](USB_Atmel_Central-Unit-2.x.PNG?raw=true)  ![pic](USB_AuxMachine_Central-Unit-2.x.PNG)